-- The Montgomery County Department of Transportation (MCDOT) should explore implementing traffic calming along Glenallan Avenue between Layhill Road and Georgia Avenue when Privacy World redevelops.
-Traffic calming should strike the balance between providing adequate vehicular access and circulation and pedestrian safety. - Create a grid of internal roads with redevelopment of larger properties to provide internal pedestrian access and vehicular circulation to provide alternative means of ingress and egress.
-These internal roads are recommended for the following properties and discussed in more detail in specific properties section in the Land Use and Zoning chapter: Winexburg Manor, Privacy World, Glenmont Shopping Center, and Glenmont Forest.
+- The Montgomery County Department of Transportation (MCDOT) should explore implementing traffic calming along Glenallan Avenue between Layhill Road and Georgia Avenue when Glenmont Metrocenter redevelops.
+Traffic calming should strike the balance between providing adequate vehicular access and circulation and pedestrian and bicycle safety and circulation. - Construct a third approach lane exclusively for right turns on Glenallan Avenue heading south into the intersection with Randolph Road. - Create a grid of internal roads with redevelopment of larger properties to provide internal pedestrian access, vehicular circulation, and alternative means of ingress and egress.
+These internal roads are recommended for the following properties and discussed in more detail in specific properties section in the Land Use and Zoning chapter: Winexburg Manor, Glenmont Metrocenter, Glenmont Shopping Center, and Glenmont Forest.
 These new internal roads may be implemented as private streets in separate parcels subject to the following conditions: - a.
 Public access easements must be granted for the roadways and must be reviewed and approved by the Montgomery County Department of Transportation (MCDOT) and the Maryland-National Capital Park and Planning Commission (M-NCPPC). - b.
 The design of the roads must follow or improve on the corresponding Montgomery County Road Code standard (2005.02 modified) for a similar public road, unless approved by MCDOT and the Planning Board at the subdivision review stage. - c.
 Installation of any public utilities must be permitted within such easement. - d.
 The roads may not be closed for any reason unless approved by MCDOT. - e.
 The public access easement must be volumetric to accommodate uses above or below the designated easement area. - f.
-Montgomery County may require the applicants to install appropriate traffic control devices within the public access easement and the easement must grant the right to the County to construct and install such devices. - g.
-Maintenance and Liability Agreements will be required for each easement area.
-These agreements must identify the applicants' responsibility to maintain all of the improvements within their easement area in good fashion and in accordance with applicable laws and regulations. - Montgomery County will inspect these streets and ensure that each has been constructed in accordance with the corresponding Road Code standard for a similar public road. - i.
-The applicant is obligated to remove snow and provide repairs to keep the roads in working order and open and if, for any reason, the applicants do not, the County must have the right, but not the obligation, to remove snow and/or provide repairs.
+Montgomery County may require the applicants to install appropriate traffic control devices within the public access easement and the easement must grant the right to the County to construct and install such devices. - Maintenance and Liability Agreements will be required for each easement area.
+These agreements must identify the applicants' responsibility to maintain all of the improvements within their easement area in good fashion and in accordance with applicable laws and regulations. - h.
+Montgomery County will inspect these streets and ensure that each has been constructed in accordance with the corresponding Road Code standard for a similar public road. - The applicant is obligated to remove snow and provide repairs to keep the roads in working order and open and if, for any reason, the applicants do not, the County must have the right, but not the obligation, to remove snow and/or provide repairs.